WINSLOW 1920

 The Flowers

-Our Flower tiles are inspired by traditional mahjong, which often includes four Season tiles and four Flower tiles, each linked to a symbolic plant and time of year.
-To represent the eight Flowers used in American mah jongg, we drew from classical Chinese seasonal motifs and artistic tradition.
-Four tiles feature plants long tied to the seasons in Chinese culture: plum blossom (winter), orchid (spring), lotus (summer), and chrysanthemum (autumn).
-The remaining four depict bamboo, plum, orchid, and chrysanthemum, this time as representations of enduring virtues such as resilience, refinement, flexibility, and longevity.
-A subtle red thread runs through the artwork, referencing the red thread of fate in Chinese folklore, a symbol of lasting connection.
+Traditional mahjong sets often include four Season tiles and four Flower tiles, with imagery commonly associated with plants and the passage of time.
+In designing the eight Flower tiles used in American Mah Jongg, the Winslow 1920 set draws inspiration from classical Chinese seasonal imagery and artistic motifs, interpreted through a contemporary lens.
+Four tiles reference plants frequently associated with the seasons in Chinese visual culture: plum blossom (winter), orchid (spring), lotus (summer), and chrysanthemum (autumn).
+The remaining four tiles feature bamboo, plum, orchid, and chrysanthemum again, this time as symbols often linked to enduring qualities such as resilience, refinement, flexibility, and longevity.
+Throughout the artwork, a subtle red thread appears as a unifying detail.
+This element is inspired by the red thread of fate found in Chinese folklore, a symbol commonly used to represent connection and continuity and is incorporated here as a quiet visual motif rather than a literal narrative.

 The Jokers